Movies

 1977 Star Wars X-Wing Starfighter

-2023 for sale on October 15 by Heritage
+2023 SOLD for $ 3.14M by Heritage

 The X-Wing starfighter is a leading spacecraft of the Star Wars, appearing from the very first movie of the franchise, A New Hope, in 1977.
 It is so named for its shape with its wings in attack position.
 It was designed by Industrial Light & Magic from a concept by the producer George Lucas.
 It comes in battle with the Y-Wing and the TIE.